‘Food will be medicine’ in the future, says UMass Lowell researcher

 Mangano, who is also registered dietitian, shares the new medical frontier of the gut microbiome and what it means for health outcomes.

 Q & A

 A: Think of your gut as a house that contains 100 trillion bacteria that live or die, depending on what you feed it.
 Healthy bacteria are fighting for a home and are less likely to survive on diets of junk food and refined sugars.

 Q: How does a healthy gut compare to an unhealthy gut?

-A: A healthy gut is defined by having many types of bacteria present and higher activity of healthy versus unhealthy bacteria.
+A: A healthy gut is having many types of bacteria present and higher activity of healthy versus unhealthy bacteria.
 People who tend to eat a consistent diet low in fiber and high in refined grains, sugars and bad fats will have an unhealthy gut, with fewer bacteria.
 Studies show that people with less diversity in their guts have higher rates of chronic disease, obesity, diabetes, heart disease, inflammation and colon cancer.
 To achieve a healthy gut, individuals should consume more fruits and vegetables, whole grains and adequate healthy proteins.

 Q: What does the latest research tell us about the functions of the microbiome?

 A: We understand now that the microbiome is full of bacteria that are very much alive and functioning.
 These unique bacterial activities may contribute to many important functions in the body.
 This not only depends on the number of bacteria in the gut, but also on the types of bacteria present that demonstrate unique activity.
 For example, if we form a diverse gut microbiome, we better absorb minerals such as calcium and magnesium.
 Greater absorption of these nutrients may lower inflammation and improve bone health.